YOGA CLASS DESCRIPTIONS

 Level 1: Is a great class for beginners and more experienced students who wish to create a strong foundation by working on the basics.
 This is a more traditional yoga practice where a set of poses are given in a specific order.
 Classes begin with Sun Salutations then standing postures and end with some basic seated postures from the Ashtanga primary series.
 Modifications will be given.
 Much of the knowledge learned in this class can be used in most yoga classes.

-Level 2:Good class for experienced beginners and experienced yogis looking to build on the basics learned in Level 1.
-Classes begin with Sun Salutation and flow into standing poses, sitting postures and end with some of the closing series postures.
+Level 2: Is a good class for experienced beginners and experienced yogis looking to build on the basics learned in Level 1.
+Classes begin with Sun Salutation and flow into standing poses, sitting postures, and end with some of the closing series postures.
 Shoulder stand, full backbend, and headstand may be included.

-During Mysore Classes the student works individually, with guidance and adjustments from a teacher on the Ashtanga series of postures.
-Students learn to develop a self guided, flowing practice that combines breath, body and mind for both a physical and meditative experience.
-Students work independently, so a basic understanding of the Ashtanga system (coordination of breath with movement) and a basic understanding of self practice are required.
-The Mysore classes may be followed with short guided meditation and is typically offered in the morning.
+Mysore: Is geared towards students who are looking to expand their own personal practice.
+During Mysore classes the student works individually, with guidance and adjustments from a teacher, on the Ashtanga series of postures.
+Students learn to develop a self guided, flowing practice that combines breath, body, and mind for both a physical and meditative experience.
+Beginners may attend any Mysore classes Tuesday through Friday.
+We also offer a Mysore class just for beginners every Sunday at 11:30am.

-Restorative Yoga: Restorative Yoga focuses on healing the body and mind by stimulating the parasympathetic (calming) nervous system.
+Restorative Yoga focuses on healing the body and mind by stimulating the parasympathetic (calming) nervous system.
 Calming postures and deep breathing puts the body into a deep state of relaxation to allow the body to realign and come to a point of balance.
 Restorative yoga is a therapeutic practice that is perfect to support and balance someone with an active lifestyle, or to bring the healing qualities of yoga to someone seeking a more gentle practice.